jcarpenter-uam/uam-it/README.md

 3.  **(Optional) Modify Control Plane Config**

     > For my setup, I wanted only 3 control plane nodes.
-    > To do this, uncomment the very last line in the `controlplane.yaml` config file to allow scheduling pods on the control plane nodes.
+    > To do this, uncomment the very last line in the `controlplane.yaml` config file to allow scheduling pods on the control plane nodes as explained [here](https://www.talos.dev/v1.11/talos-guides/howto/workers-on-controlplane/).

 4.  **Apply the Config to All Nodes**